Skip to main content

 const prefix = buildKey(...prefixParts);

-return await cortex.mutable.list(namespace, {
+return await cortex.mutable.list({

 keyPrefix: prefix,